Best Compact Treadmill for Small Spaces – Introduction

 #4.
 Motivating

-Most treadmills have a detailed display monitor so you can see how your workout is progressing and compare your performance from one session to the next.
+Most treadmills have a detailed display monitor that allows you to see how your workout is progressing and compare your performance from one session to the next.

 This can be very motivating, and you’re bound to enjoy seeing your fitness levels improve.